 **The more wear and tear the floor must sustain, the more scuffs, stains, dings etc. you’ll start to see.
 Now, it’s true that’s the same with ANY floor, but if you paint, especially white, these issues will be magnified.

 Also, the paint color you pick matters.
 White will show more “issues” from dirt to dings and everything in between.
 Darker will be more forgiving, so factor your desired paint color into this decision.

-2.)
-Clean your wood floor.
+2. Clean your wood floor

 If you sanded your floors, then this step is especially important.
 You need to remove all the sanding dust, as well as any dirt, grime, etc. before painting.

-Personally, since I didn’t sand, I just swept, vacuumed and mopped with a Swiffer pad, nothing fancy.
+Personally, since I didn’t sand, I just swept, vacuumed, and mopped with a Swiffer pad, nothing fancy.

-I did read through the Behr surface preparation guide (that’s the brand of porch and patio paint I use) for weathered wood just to make sure there wasn’t something more official and fancy to tell you guys, but they just recommend cleaning and rinsing as well…no particular cleanser/solvent/solution is named.
+I did read through the Behr surface preparation guide (that’s the brand of porch and patio paint I use) for weathered wood just to make sure there wasn’t something more official to tell you guys, but they just recommend cleaning and rinsing as well…no particular cleanser/solvent/solution is named.

 This is the most important step in the painting process.
 PRIMING.
 It is imperative to choose a good primer.
 THIS is the one I swear by.

 Honestly, I think that priming is the lynchpin to this whole hardwood floor painting process.
 If you don’t use a good primer or skip this step, then you are not going to love the outcome of your project, I’m willing to bet.